siko-lang/web/book/src/type_classes.md

 # Type classes

-Type classes in Siko represent interfaces, it is a way to describe that a particular set of types support a set of operations.
+Type classes in Siko represent interfaces, it is a way to describe that a particular set of types supports a set of operations.

 ```Siko
 class ToString a where